Taywee/args/README.md

 Then you can either call it with args::ArgumentParser::ParseCLI for the full command line with program name, or args::ArgumentParser::ParseArgs with just the arguments to be parsed.
-The argument and group variables can then be interpreted as a boolean to see if they've been matched, and their arguments can be pulled from their value and values attributes, if applicable.
+The argument and group variables can then be interpreted as a boolean to see if they've been matched.

+All variables can be pulled (including the boolean match status) with args::get.

 # How fast is it?